How To Calculate Loads On Column, Beam, And Slab

 How To Calculate Loads On Columns:

-Before calculating the loads on column we need to know types of loads on column.
+Before calculating the loads on column we need to know the types of loads on column.

 Types of loads on column: